AirWalk-Digital/docker-flask-example/README.md

 **What's going on?**

 Our Flask server is indeed running inside the container, listening on port 5000.
-But there's a catch, the container doesn't know anything about the outside world.
+But there's a catch, the container has not exposed anything about itself to the outside world.
 In other words, our local machine can't communicate with it, _yet_.

 We need to tell Docker how to make the port 5000 accessible from **outside** the container.
 This is where **port mapping** comes into play.